 A woman on a mission to help people Find the Answers to their family and military stories and histories.

 Jennifer Holik, a woman on a mission to help people Find the Answers to their family and military histories.
 At the same time, she strives to heal the past, present, and future for herself, her family, her clients, and the world.
-For over a decade Jennifer’s business has helped people find answers and closure through genealogical and military research, education, and writing.
+For over a decade Jennifer has studied every branch of the military and its records for WWII.
+She is the original authority on how to do the research and the first to create the educational materials to teach others the strategies.
+Her business has helped people find answers and closure through genealogical and military research, education, and writing.

 In 2012 when Jennifer started her life over with her boys, she started on a spiritual journey to heal many broken pieces of her soul and her family’s souls.
 This led to a study of various energetic healing modalities which she now incorporates in her business to help clients heal their families.
 Her cousin, James Privoznik 90th Infantry Division KIA 11 January 1945, showed up at the same time and guided her through many personal and professional changes.
 After writing his story in her book, Stories of the Lost, Jennifer walked in his footsteps in Europe in April-May 2015.
 After flying his final burial flag over the Luxembourg Cemetery where he sleeps, she then went to the woods where he was killed.
 Those experiences changed her forever as she stood in the woods listening to the soldiers speak, humbled by their words and energy.

-Jennifer Holik, founder and Worldwide Coordinator of the World War II Research and Writing Center, along with her Dutch husband, Johan van Waart, continually create and expand military research services, writing, speaking, and healing services.
-We work with creative professionals who have a similar target as we do.
+Short Bio: Jennifer Holik, founder and Worldwide Coordinator of the World War II Research and Writing Center, continually creates and expands military research services, writing, speaking, and healing services.
+She works with creative professionals who have a similar target.
 To help people Find the Answers and closure to their family stories, secrets, and questions.
 Through the work we do with clients, many people find peace they otherwise may not have found.

 Meet Creative Professionals & Businesses we Work with Throughout the World